gleekzorp/flaskblog/README.md

 `export FLASK_DEBUG=1`\
 `flask run`
 - This will run the server and have debug mode on so you don't have to reload the server for each change

+## Tools we have been using
+- Bootstrap
+- render_template
+- url_for